forax/java-guide/guide/chapter10-stringformatting.md

 ### Concatenation with a +
-Never use '+' in this case, because the compiler is not smart enough to reuse the same buffer of character for the whole loop, so it will create a new String for each loop trip.
+Never use '+' in this case, because the compiler is not smart enough to reuse the same buffer of characters for the whole loop, so it will create a new String for each loop trip.
 ```java
 String concatenate(List<?> list) {